Eyesore123/Deepseek-vscode_extension/README.md

 # Why use this extension?

 * The main benefit of using an extension is that you can be sure that nobody is harvesting your data.
-The same is not true for an internet browser or a mobile phone app.
+The same is not true when you're using a browser or a mobile phone app.

 # Enjoy!